Twin Atlantic on 'Power': "It's between euphoria and depraved darkness"

 We put it to Twin Atlantic that, as with most bands, if they were being really honest with themselves even they would admit, ‘Fuck!
 We wish we were LCD Soundsystem!”

-“Aye,” easily replies frontman Scott McTrusty.
+“Aye,” easily replies frontman Sam McTrusty.
 “They’ve got the freedom to what they want just because it sounds good.
 It doesn’t have to be anything.”

 Watch our full video interview with Twin Atlantic above